alexander-scott/2D-Game-Engine/README.md

 * [Private Trello Board](https://trello.com/b/jZPgM3R2/gepaa-group-1)

 ## Architecture Overview ##
+When building the project make sure the build is set to StandaloneDebug and the Test Processor Architecture is set to x64.
 There are two main parts to the engine: Systems and Messaging; and Scenes and GameObjects.
 I will briefly go over each.

 ### Systems and Messaging ###